angular/angular/docs/overview.md

 ## Bug reports

-You can **report issues and feature requests [here](https://github.com/rangle/angular-devtools/issues)**.
+You can **report issues and feature requests on [GitHub](https://github.com/rangle/angular-devtools/issues)**.

-When opening an issue, please follow the issue template provided.

 If you're reporting an issue with the profiler, export the profiler recording by clicking the "save profile" button, and then attach that export as a file in the issue.

-> Make sure while exporting profiler recording, it does not contain any proprietary information.
+> Make sure while exporting profiler recording, it does not contain any confidential information.

 ## Debugging your application